-Picking the perfect teachers' college is a process.
-It’s more than just distance and cost that play a factor but also accreditation, availability of grade divisions, program duration, flexibility and of course its pedagogical values that also contribute to your decision.
+Picking the perfect teacher's college is a process.
+It’s more than just distance and cost that play a factor; accreditation, availability of grade divisions, program duration, flexibility and—of course—pedagogical values all contribute to your decision.

-Unlike undergraduate programs, there aren’t as many Bachelor of Education programs based in Ontario, making your decision uneasy.
+Unlike undergraduate programs, there aren’t as many education programs based in Ontario, making your decision uneasy.

-So, if you’re considering Ontario Tech as a potential school for pursuing your Bachelor of Education, here are four reasons why you’re leaning towards a smart choice:
+So, if you’re considering our university as a potential school for your BEd, here are four reasons why you’re leaning toward a great choice:

 1. Ontario Tech’s ideas are fresh

 The school is still young in terms of university years.
 Our doors first opened to students in 2003, and we continue to grow in our mission to develop with the evolution of technology.
 As an educator of the 21st century, you want to have skills relevant to the digital age.
 That's why Ontario Tech is constantly updating our programs to keep you up-to-date on the ever-changing world of technology.

 If you know education is the pathway for you, you can take one of our new Educational Studies programs to satisfy the degree requirement for the primary/junior BEd program.
 These programs also set you up for a wide variety of careers such as a program and policy developer, military trainer, instructional designer, workplace educator and so much more!

 Whether it's the Digital Technologies, Lifelong learning with Technology, Early Childhood Studies or Equity, Diversity and Inclusion specialization, these programs will help you harness technology skills for problem-solving, creativity and forward-thinking.

 Recently, legislation was passed by the provincial government requiring a compulsory math exam to obtain and maintain a teaching license, causing anxiety for those who do not specialize in math.